estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 2) **Create a new Angular project:**

-Still in the terminal, run this commands (one at a time) to create a project called `angular-web-components`; feel free to choose other name as well.
+Still in the terminal, run these commands (one at a time) to create a project called `angular-web-components`; feel free to choose other name as well.

 ```bash
 ng new angular-web-components